lilycharl3s/Lily-iSci/README.md

-# Readme file for Lily-iSci
+# Readme file for Lily's iSci Work
 My repository for ISCI 3A12